Lamden/docs/docs/develop/wallet_controller/wallet_controller_quickstart.md

 So to recap, the `walletIsInstalled` method will accomplish 3 things:
 1. Reports back the installed status of the wallet.
 2. If installed is true and a connection request was provided to the constructor then it will automatically create the `lamdenWalletConnect` event and provide your connection request to the users Lamden Vault
-3. If the user has a <u>[Linked Account](/docs/wallet/accounts_linked_overview)</u> for your DAPP you will be sent the Wallet Information on the `newInfo` listener; or else the user will compelte the New Linked Account process and you will be proveded the Wallet Information at that point.
+3. If the user has a <u>[Linked Account](/docs/wallet/accounts_linked_overview)</u> for your Dapp you will be sent the Wallet Information on the `newInfo` listener; or else the user will compelte the New Linked Account process and you will be proveded the Wallet Information at that point.

 ## Send Connection Request
 > ** Not required if you have already called `walletIsInstalled`**

 `sendConnection` can be used if you didn't supply the connectionRequest information to the wallet previously or if you want to submit another connection request.

-If the user has a <u>[Linked Account](/docs/wallet/accounts_linked_overview)</u> for your DAPP you will be sent the Wallet Information on the `newInfo` listener; or else the user will compelte the New Linked Account process and you will be proveded the Wallet Information at that point.
+If the user has a <u>[Linked Account](/docs/wallet/accounts_linked_overview)</u> for your Dapp you will be sent the Wallet Information on the `newInfo` listener; or else the user will compelte the New Linked Account process and you will be proveded the Wallet Information at that point.

 ```javascript
 lwc.sendConnection(connectionRequest)